-Jus corone: In English law, the right of the crown, or to the crown; the right of succession to the throne.
 Jus est ars boni et aequl: Law is the science of what is good and just.

 Jus privatum: Private law; the law regulating the rights, conduct, and affairs of individuals, as distinguished from public law, which relates to the constitution and functions of government and the administration of criminal justice.